Geada734/Steganography-Machine/README.md

 1.- Encode:

 Submit two PNG images of the same size, both images most be PNGs.
-One of the images must be all-black (#000) and have the message written in bright red letters (#F00 recommended).
+One of the images must be all-black and have the message written in bright letters or lines.
 This message is going to be encoded in the submitted picture.

 A new file called "encoded_x.png" (where "x" is the original filename) will be saved in the current directory.